How we assess single company EIS

-The findings of our review are distilled in the research reports we usually make available alongside our deal review, the company’s own Information Memorandum and key governing documents.
+The findings of our review are distilled in the research reports we usually make available alongside our deal overview, the company’s own Information Memorandum and key governing documents.

 Our aim is to give our experienced investors all the information they need to weigh up the risks and decide whether or not to participate.
 Our service is not advice or a personal recommendation to invest.

-Of these, 13 companies (32.5%) have had follow on rounds at a higher value - three companies have experienced an unrealised uplift greater than two times, and 10 companies have experienced an unrealised uplift of between one to two times.
+Of these, 14 companies (31%) have had follow-on rounds at a higher value.
+Three companies have experienced an unrealised uplift greater than two times, and 11 companies have experienced an unrealised uplift of between one to two times.

-24 companies (60%) are yet to launch a follow on round, or have undertaken a follow on round at same value, while 3 companies (7.5%) have undertaken a down round.
+28 companies (62%) are yet to launch a follow-on round or have undertaken a follow-on round at the same value, while 3 companies (7%) have undertaken a down round.